MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

 # Storage
 The EEPROM on the Atmel328 is 1024 bytes and it's cells are limited to 100k writes.
 We reserve the first 16x14 bytes (224 bytes) to store the port names ( this includes the trailing '\0' so port names are limited to 15 chars).
 We don't expect these to change often so no special scheme is implemented to save write cycles.
+There is no provision to flag a name as valid, we could have used the first byte and limit the name to 14 chars.
 Starting at byte 224 we store the configuration.
 The configuration is 6 bytes long and contains the port statuses and a validity flag.
-The config is saved everytime a port changes state.
+The config is saved every time a port changes state.
 To limit EEPROM wear we write the config to the next 6 following bytes.
 At startup we need to find this config so that is where the validity flag comes into play.

 # Command Protocol
 Every command and it's reply starts with a '>' and ends with a '#'